Ocean literacy

 "We can only love what we know and we will only protect what we love."

-The social commitment to our ocean, inspired by pioneers such as Hans Hass and Jacques Yves Cousteau and supported since 1992 by the German Ocean Foundation's research and media vessel ALDEBARAN, was highlighted in the early 2000s with the National Marine Educators Association in the USA, which has since developed into a worldwide movement of marine educators.
+Society's commitment to our ocean, inspired by pioneers such as Hans Hass and Jacques Yves Cousteau and supported since 1992 by the German Ocean Foundation's research and media vessel ALDEBARAN, was reviewed in the early 2000s by the National Marine Educators Association in the USA, establishing a movement promoting ocean literacy which has since been taken up by a global network of marine educators.
 The National Marine Educators Association has established the following principles as the basis for marine education:

-The earth has a large ocean with many features.
+The earth has one big ocean with many features.

 The ocean and life in the ocean shape our planet.

-The ocean has a major influence on weather and climate.
+The ocean is a major influence on weather and climate.

 The ocean is home to a great diversity of life and ecosystems.